Surprise Anesthesia Bill After Delivery: Fight It in 5 Steps

 Get a focused review and action checklist based on your claim details before you call insurer or provider billing.

-Check My EOB NowRequest insurer reprocessing first
+Check My EOB NowRequest insurer reprocessing at in-network rates

-Document every interaction
+Document every interaction and escalate if needed

 Ready to apply this to your own bill?